Developers guide to reports for Microsoft Dynamics CRM

 There are two types of reports in Microsoft Dynamics CRM:

-- These reports are introduced in Microsoft Dynamics CRM 2011 and use FetchXML queries to retrieve data for reports.
-You can deploy custom fetch-based reports to Microsoft Dynamics CRM Online and to on-premises Microsoft Dynamics CRM 2011.
-All reports that are created using the Report Wizard in the Microsoft Dynamics CRM 2011 are Fetch-based reports.
 Reports in Microsoft Dynamics CRM Online run in sandbox mode, and this is done by enabling RDL sandboxing in Microsoft SQL Server Reporting Services.
 As a result, certain features might not be available in Microsoft Dynamics CRM Online.
 For example, custom code in your report definition will not work.
-For more information, see Enabling and Disabling RDL Sandboxing .
+More information: Enable and Disable RDL Sandboxing

 In This Section